mayowDev/mayowDev/README.md

 - :meat_on_bone: React and Redux
 - :green_salad: Typescript
-- :rice: NodeJS / Express
+- :rice: NodeJS and Express
-- :hamburger: Postgres / MongoDB
+- :hamburger: PostgreSQL / MongoDB

 ### Me around the web